ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/querying/what-is-rql.markdown

 ### Operator: ALL IN

 This operator checks if **all** passes values are matching given field.
-Due to its mechanics it is only usefull when used on array fields.
+Due to its mechanics, it is only useful when used on array fields.

-Following query will yield no results in contrast to 'in' operator.
+The following query will yield no results in contrast to an 'in' operator.

 {CODE-BLOCK:csharp}
 from Orders
 where Lines[].ProductName all in ('Chang', 'Spegesild', 'Unknown product name') {CODE-BLOCK/}

-but removing the 'Unknown product name' will give you Orders that only contains products with both 'Chang' and 'Spegesild' names
+but removing the 'Unknown product name' will give you orders that only contains products with both 'Chang' and 'Spegesild' names

 {CODE-BLOCK:csharp}
 from Orders